Hugh Dowding: Later life

 Later in life, because of his belief that he was unjustly treated by the RAF, Dowding became increasingly bitter.
 The RAF passed him over for promotion to Marshal of the Royal Air Force.

-He approved Robert Wright's book Dowding and the Battle of Britain which argued that a conspiracy of Big Wing proponents, including Trafford Leigh-Mallory and Douglas Bader, had engineered his sacking from Fighter Command.
+He approved Robert Wright's book Dowding and the Battle of Britain, which argued that a conspiracy of Big Wing proponents, including Trafford Leigh-Mallory and Douglas Bader, had engineered his sacking from Fighter Command.

 In 1951, Dowding laid the foundation stone of the Chapel of St George at RAF Biggin Hill, now London Biggin Hill Airport, in memory of fallen airmen.

+In 1967, Dowding served as technical advisor in the film production of Battle of Britain, a Harry Saltzman production, his character played by Laurence Olivier.

-Dowding and his second wife Baroness Dowding were both anti-vivisectionists and in 1973 Britain's National Anti-Vivisection Society founded the Lord Dowding Fund for Humane Research in his honour.
+Dowding and his second wife Baroness Dowding were both anti-vivisectionists, and in 1973 Britain's National Anti-Vivisection Society founded the Lord Dowding Fund for Humane Research in his honour.

 Spiritualism

-In his retirement, Dowding became actively interested in Spiritualism, both as a writer and speaker.
+In his retirement, Dowding became actively interested in spiritualism, both as a writer and speaker.
 His first book on the subject, Many Mansions, was written in 1943, followed by Lychgate (1945), The Dark Star and God's Magic.
 Rejecting conventional Christianity, he joined the Theosophical Society which advocated belief in reincarnation.
 He wrote of meeting dead "RAF boys" in his sleep – spirits who flew fighters from mountain-top runways made of light.
 Dowding became a vegetarian, based on his beliefs as a theosophist and spiritualist.
 Although he was a vegetarian, he believed that "animals will be killed to satisfy human needs for many a long day to come", and he made several appeals in the House of Lords for the humane killing of animals intended for food.
 He was also a member of the Fairy Investigation Society.
 Although he knew that people considered him a crank for his belief in fairies, Dowding believed that fairies "are essential to the growth of plants and the welfare of the vegetable kingdom".